ptomulik/testmd/README.md

 ###Beginning with repoutil

-Let say, you're developing your custom fact or resource type and you need to characterize some packages existing in your package repository.
+Let's say, you're developing your custom fact or resource type and you need to characterize some packages existing in your package repository.
+The repoutil plugin may be used to obtain meta-data describing these packages.
 To use repoutil utilities, you should first include appropriate module file:

     require 'puppet/util/repoutil'